Ian and Ashley's Adoption Story: Look What God Has Done

 November 2, 2016

 Adorable kids in cute costumes?
 What's not to love!
-Happy Fall 2016 from some of my wonderful CAC families!
+Happy Fall 2016 from some of my wonderful adoptive families!

-Please contact me at katief@christianadoptionconsultants.com for more information about Domestic Adoption and Christian Adoption Consultants!
+Please contact me for more info about adoption!